thegworld/gtx-browser/styleguide/java/java.md

 [//base](https://chromium.googlesource.com/chromium/src/+/main/base/)
 and
 [//content](https://chromium.googlesource.com/chromium/src/+/main/content/),
-Chromium Java should live in a directory named
-`<top level directory>/android/java`, with a package name `org.chromium.<top level directory>`.
+GTx Browser Java should live in a directory named `<top level directory>/android/java`, with a package name `org.chromium.<top level directory>`.
 Each top level directory's Java should build into a distinct JAR that honors the abstraction specified in a native